I would like to thank Doc Neeson for approving my site.

 The Angels performed their last ever concert at the MGM Grand Darwin Millennium Concert New Years’ Eve on 31 December 1999.
 By 2000 it was revealed that Doc Neeson was seriously ill, having suffered a major car accident that left him with neck and spinal injuries, and The Angels schedule was put on hold.
 John Brewster took over as lead vocalist for The Angels.

-Doc Neeson preformed for Blue Mountains Bushfire Benefit Concert at Glenbrook Park.
+Doc Neeson performed for Blue Mountains Bushfire Benefit Concert at Glenbrook Park.
 The Angels Band preformed for Victims Of The Bali Tragedy with John on lead vocals in January 2002.

 Jim Hilbun from The Angels appeared in movie Garage Days as Chief Roadie and did the artwork, photography and design Rose Tattoo Pain album cover which includes posters and merchandise for Rose Tattoo.

-4CD Box Set of The Complete Sessions 1980-1983 was released on 6 June 2002 with Shock Records.
+4CD Box Set of The Complete Sessions 1980-1983, on 06 June 2002 with Shock Records.
 Comes with bonus tracks, rare B-sides, demos, live tracks and previously unreleased material on this release.
 Featuring re-masters of Dark Room, Night Attack, Watch The Red and The Blow.
 Glenn A Baker inner notes has official release dates to the albums.

 The Brewster Brothers performed for Canberra Blues ‘n’ Rock Festival on 15, 16, 17 March 2003 at Canberra Exhibition.
 Featuring Diesel, Billy Thorpe, The Screaming Jets, Renee Geyer, Ross Wilson, Vika & Linda, Chain, Kevin Borich, Spectrum, Geoff Achison & The Soudiggers, Collard Green And Gravy, Ray Beadle And The Vipers, The Backsliders, Dom Turner & Supro, The Bondi Cigars, The Hippos, Dirty Lucy, Psycho Zydeco, Darren Jack Band, The Damon Davis Trio, Harper, The Brown Brothers, Pete Cornelius & The DeVilles, Beachhead, Finn, Kate Meehan Band, Kerry Sweeney & Band, The 708s, The Backbeat Drivers, The Business, The Groove Kings, The Steve Russell Trio, The Mick Reid Band, Renaissance, The Blues Cowgirls.